Tower Research Capital LLC TRC Sells 4,913 Shares of Invesco S&P SmallCap Energy ETF (NASDAQ:PSCE)

-Tower Research Capital LLC TRC lessened its position in shares of Invesco S&P SmallCap Energy ETF (NASDAQ:PSCE – Get Rating) by 7.9% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 56,896 shares of the company’s stock after selling 4,913 shares during the quarter.
-Tower Research Capital LLC TRC’s holdings in Invesco S&P SmallCap Energy ETF were worth $485,000 as of its most recent SEC filing.
+Tower Research Capital LLC TRC trimmed its holdings in Invesco S&P SmallCap Energy ETF (NASDAQ:PSCE – Get Rating) by 7.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 56,896 shares of the company’s stock after selling 4,913 shares during the period.
+Tower Research Capital LLC TRC’s holdings in Invesco S&P SmallCap Energy ETF were worth $485,000 as of its most recent filing with the Securities & Exchange Commission.

 Invesco S&P SmallCap Energy ETF Price Performance